I want to join DMAR. How do I apply for membership?

-Industry Partner (Affiliate) members are individuals representing a firm or an individual business related to the real estate profession such as, but not limited to, title insurance, lending institutions and individuals who offer products & services that are valuable resources for Realtors® and their clients.
+Industry Partner (Affiliate) members are individuals representing a firm or an individual business related to real estate such as, but not limited to, title insurance and lending institutions and individuals who offer products & services that are valuable resources for Realtors® and their clients.
 Being a DMAR Industry Partner member gives you access to all of DMAR's exclusive benefits including sponsorship opportunities that increase visibility and allow members to promote their brand.
 Learn more about Industry Partner membership benefits here.

 How do I change the RPAC investment contribution amount on my annual dues bill and/or request a refund on my RPAC donation?